2017

 }

-Sirius: An open end-to-end voice and vision personal assistant and its implications for future warehouse scale computers Inproceedings
+Sirius: An open end-to-end voice and vision personal assistant and its implications for future warehouse scale computers Proceedings Article

 In: Proceedings of the Twentieth International Conference on Architectural Support for Programming Languages and Operating Systems, pp. 223–238, 2015.